lixmal/keepass4web/README.md

 ## MODULE INSTALLATION

-E.g. for Ubuntu 14.04 with mod_perl2:
+E.g. for Ubuntu 22.04 with mod_perl2:

-- Install distro packages, if you haven't already
+- Install distro packages
     > sudo apt-get install build-essential libkeyutils-dev libkeyutils1 libmagic1 libmagic-dev libapache2-mod-perl2 cpanminus

 - Install dependencies with all backends, the recommended modules (for performance) and the suggested session engine (`Cookie`)